 „His reading of Beethoven's First Symphony was packed with personality.“The Birmingham Post

-In the opera field, Elts has successfully led a new production of Eugene Onegin for Arctic Opera taking it on tour through Norway in February 2015.
-He has led several productions at the Estonian National Opera, including Britten’s Albert Herring and Puccini’s Il Trittico, as well as Mozart’s Don Giovanni and Idomeneo with both Latvian and Estonian National Symphony Orchestra.
-He has conducted Berlioz’s La Damnation du Faust at the Opéra de Rennes in 2010
+In the opera field, Elts led a new production of Eugene Onegin for Arctic Opera on tour in Norway in 2015 and titles such as Britten’s Albert Herring and Puccini’s Il Trittico at the Estonian National Opera as well as Mozart’s Don Giovanni and Idomeneo with both Latvian and Estonian National Symphony Orchestras.
+At the Opéra de Rennes, he conducted Berlioz’s La Damnation du Faust.

-Olari Elts continues as the Principal Guest Conductor of the Estonian National Symphony Orchestra.
-Positions he has previously held include Principal Guest Conductor of the Helsinki Philharmonic from 2011-2014, Principal Guest of the Orchestre de Bretagne from 2006-2011, Principal Guest Conductor of the Scottish Chamber Orchestra from 2007-2010, Principal Conductor of the Latvian National Symphony Orchestra from 2001-2006.
-Born in Tallinn in 1971, Olari Elts is founder of his contemporary music ensemble, NYYD Ensemble.
+Elts is Artistic Advisor of the Kymi Sinfonietta and Principal Guest Conductor of the Estonian National Symphony Orchestra.
+He was Principal Guest Conductor of the Helsinki Philharmonic from 2011-2014, Principal Guest of the Orchestre de Bretagne from 2006-2011, Principal Guest Conductor of the Scottish Chamber Orchestra from 2007-2010 and Principal Conductor of the Latvian National Symphony Orchestra from 2001-2006.
+Born in Tallinn in 1971, Elts is founder of his contemporary music ensemble, NYYD Ensemble.

 “What made it really special was Elts’s remarkable handling of the orchestral texture, exquisitely balanced to revealing effect, so that you heard things you’d swear were never there before – but thankfully, never feeling in the slightest calculated.”The Scotsman, David Kettle, 11.04.2016